Regularized Schr\"odinger Bridge via Distortion-Perception Perturbation for High-Fidelity Speech Enhancement: Experimental Results and Discussion

 \subsection{Effectiveness in Mitigating Exposure Bias}

-Figure~\ref{fig:prediction_error} (a) plots the per‑step prediction error over 50 sampling steps on WSJ0+WHAM to evaluate exposure bias.
-The error trajectory of vanilla SB exhibits an accelerating error growth as sampling progresses, underscoring the need to mitigate exposure bias and enhance robustness to its own predictions.
+To better understand exposure bias and compare SB and RSB in mitigating this bias, we analyze the evolution of prediction errors along the sampling trajectory on the WSJ0+WHAM dataset.
+As illustrated in Fig.~\ref{fig:pred_error_trajectory}~(a), we plot the per-step prediction error over 50 sampling steps.
+The error curve of vanilla SB grows at an accelerating rate as sampling progresses, underscoring the need to mitigate exposure bias.
 In contrast, RSB yields a markedly flatter curve in early steps, indicating slower error accumulation.
-Additionally, empirically validating our observation, the increased prediction error in later sampling steps arises as the model prioritizes alignment with the data distribution over reconstruction accuracy.
-Consequently, RSB achieves lower final prediction errors, delivering higher reconstruction accuracy.
-In Figure~\ref{fig:prediction_error} (b), PESQ and SI-SDR are chosen to quantify the perception and distortion quality of model predictions.
-RSB achieves better PESQ (perceptual quality) and SI-SDR (distortion quality) scores than SB.
-This confirms that RSB not only mitigates exposure bias more effectively but also produces higher-quality solutions.
+The rise in prediction error at later sampling steps is also consistent with our observation that the model increasingly prioritizes distributional realism over reconstruction fidelity.
+Consequently, RSB achieves lower prediction errors, delivering lower distortion and higher fidelity.
+Moreover, in Fig.~\ref{fig:pred_error_trajectory}~(b), RSB achieves better PESQ and SI-SDR scores than SB.
+This confirms that RSB not only mitigates exposure bias effectively but also produces higher-quality solutions.